The Royal Scandal

 The Royal Scandal is a Sherlock Holmes film which is an amalgam of "A Scandal in Bohemia" and "The Bruce-Partington Plans".
-The film was produced in 2001 for The Hallmark Channel as part of an ongoing series of Hallmark Sherlock Holmes films.
+The film was produced in 2001 for Hallmark Channel as part of an ongoing series of Hallmark Sherlock Holmes films.

 Production

 The third of four Holmes adaptations starring Frewer as Holmes, was preceded by The Hound of the Baskervilles in 2000 and The Sign of Four in 2001, and followed by The Case of the Whitechapel Vampire (an original story) in 2002.